mikekwabs/learning-flutter/README.md

 ## Appreciation
-A big shoutouts to Arya Wijaya who created the design on dribbble.
+A big shoutouts to Arya Wijaya for creating the design.

 🚧🚧🚧(The second screen is under construction).